-Now, take the time to identify your users’ goals at each touchpoint.
-Understanding their motivations will help you to give them what they want.
+Now, take the time to identify your customers’ goals at each touchpoint.
+Understanding their motivations will help you give them what they want.

 And, with an understanding of their expectations, you can exceed them.
 Take the example of a pizza delivery: A customer may expect their pizza to arrive in 20 minutes, but if you can get it there in 10, you just created a memorable customer experience.
 That is assuming everything else, from taste to packaging, met or exceeded expectations as well.

 Your audience’s motivations may change between personas and depend on the phase of the journey they’re in.

 After making a note of customer goals, fill out the map with customer actions at each touchpoint and phase.